helixstream/go-ratelimit-manager/README.md

 ## Motivations
 We needed a way to coordinate concurrent requests to web APIs so that we would not hit their rate limits.
-In addition the posted rate limits on some web APIs differ from from how the rate limits actually operate.
+In addition the posted rate limits on some web APIs differ from how the rate limits actually operate.

 By using redis to keep track of requests, this library allows you to respect the rate limits